HDB Balance Flat (SBF/Open Booking) or Resale Flat: Which Should You Buy?

 HDB Sale of Balance Flats, or HDB SBFs, are unsold flats from previous HDB BTO exercises, Selective En-bloc Redevelopment Scheme (SERS) projects, or any flats repurchased by HDB.
 SBF exercises happen twice a year (in May and November), along with BTO flat launches in those months.

-- CPF Housing Grants available: SBF buyers are eligible for CPF Housing Grants, namely the Enhanced Housing Grant (EHG) (up to $80,000) and Step-up CPF Housing Grant (up to $15,000).
+- CPF Housing Grants available: SBF buyers are eligible for CPF Housing Grants, namely the Enhanced Housing Grant (EHG) (for first-timers; up to $80,000) and Step-up CPF Housing Grant (second-timers; up to $15,000).

 - New flats with fresh lease: As with new BTO flats, HDB SBFs come with a fresh 99-year lease.
 Since it’s new, you don’t have to worry about any damage done by the previous owner.